 Since they’re washable and reusable, they’re also extremely economical, since you don’t have to continue to buy new ones each month.
-This also means that they generate far less waste than their disposal counterparts.
-And the amount of waste from disposable menstrual products is staggering.
+This also means they generate far less waste than tampons and pads, their disposal counterparts… and that amount of waste is staggering.

 The Benefits of Using a Menstrual Cup

 Menstrual cups are pretty great for the planet.
 In the United States alone, an estimated 12 billion pads and 7 billion tampons are discarded every year.
-Globally, that number is thought to be upwards of 100 billion disposed-of menstrual products, which go to landfills since they’re nonrecyclable.
+Globally, that number is thought to be upward of 100 billion disposed-of menstrual products, which go to landfills since they’re non-recyclable.

 Plus, think about the cost to the consumer.
-Using single-use disposable period products means repurchasing boxes and boxes of new ones frequently.
+Using single-use disposable period products means repurchasing box upon box of new ones frequently.
 But a single menstrual cup will last you quite a few years, saving you tons of money where you may not have thought possible in your budget.

-Overall, menstrual cups are planet-friendly, cost-effective, convenient—what’s not to love?
-There’s a cup out there for every body that menstruates, and with their growing visibility and popularity in the world of period products, there’s never been a better time to give it a try.
+Overall, menstrual cups are planet-friendly, cost-effective, and convenient—what’s not to love?
+There’s a cup out there for every body that menstruates, and with their growing visibility and popularity in the world of period products, there’s never been a better time to give one a try.

 But all the options out there can be overwhelming… and how do you know if you’re doing it right?
 We spoke to Cathy Feller, MD, a family medicine specialist with UCHealth in Colorado Springs, to get some answers to your most pressing questions.

-How to Pick the Right Menstrual Cup for You
+1. How Do I Pick the Right Menstrual Cup for My Body?

-First, how do you pick the right menstrual cup for you?
-There are lots of brands, sizes, lengths, and styles on the market, tailored to everything from heaviness of flow to cervix height.
+First, how do you pick the right menstrual cup for your body?
+There are lots of brands, sizes, lengths, and styles available that are tailored to everything from heaviness of flow to cervix height.
 Dr. Feller suggests starting with a cup in the middle ranges of these variables and seeing how it works for you.

 “A lot of cups come in different sizes.
 You may opt to pick a menstrual cup in the middle and adjust as needed.
 I recommend changing one variable (size, shape, firmness) at a time to see what works best,” she says.
 “Just know that it may take some time to find the right fit.
 Once you have the right fit, the menstrual cup should feel the same as a tampon.
 You may need to try the same cup several times before you know if it fits well or not.”